 You’re Not Just a Mom

-I know it may feel like it sometimes, but you’re not “just a mom.”
-Yes, being a mom is an incredibly important job, perhaps even the most important job of your life, but it is not all that defines you.
-Before you were a mom you were a woman with goals, hopes, and dreams.
-Before you were a mom, you were likely a wife.
-Before you were a mom, you were a friend, a colleague, a co-worker.
 While those roles in your life may have fallen away since having your baby, they are no less a part of who you are now.
-Those roles have helped to mold you into the person you are and, one day, you may have to or want to put on those old hats again.
-Your hopes, dreams, goals, friends, career, relationships . . . they’re all still there and you have every right to continue to pursue them.
+Those roles have helped mold you into the person you are.
+And, one day, you may have to or want to wear those old hats again.
+Your hopes, dreams, goals, friends, career, relationships . . . they’re all still there.
+And you have every right to continue to pursue them.
 Yes, being a mom is wonderful and so important.
 But so is who you are underneath that one layer.

 They Grow Up

 Believe it or not, your babies won’t be babies for much longer.
 I know it’s cliche, but they grow up in the blink of an eye.
-Once those kids are out of your house (heck, once they hit junior high and want nothing to do with you), if you don’t have interests and activities that fill you up outside of raising your children you are going to feel very lost and alone.
-Listen, none of us want to be that helicopter mom that follows her kid to the mall and watches him in stealth mode.
-But if you don’t start to cultivate healthy, enjoyable, fulfilling hobbies or interests that are JUST FOR YOU now, you may end up being that creepy mall mom before you know it.
+Once those kids are out of your house (heck, once they hit junior high and want nothing to do with you), if you don’t have interests and activities that fill you up outside of raising your children, you will feel very lost and alone.
+Listen, none of us want to be that helicopter mom who follows her kid to the mall and watches him in stealth mode.
+But if you don’t start cultivating healthy, enjoyable, fulfilling hobbies or interests that are JUST FOR YOU, you may be that creepy mall mom before you know it.

 Be An Example